-With an increasingly complex business environment, businesses need to know how to resolve skill gaps in their workplace
+With an increasingly complex business environment, businesses need to know how to resolve skill gaps in their workplace.

 The skills gap is a rapidly growing issue for manufacturers and distributors.
 Almost every day that I go into a client, go to a trade association meeting or talk with colleagues, I hear of someone who has retired, decided to change careers, jumped ship for a better opportunity or I hear of a company with too few high-skilled resources for what’s required to succeed.
 Worse yet, according to the survey my firm conducted in conjunction with APICS Inland Empire, 77% are struggling to fill these positions.